Common Questions About Drum Waste Disposal

 Non-hazardous waste poses no harm to personal health or the environment.
 It includes garbage, refuse, and sludge that are created from a variety of industries, including industrial, commercial, mining, agriculture, construction and municipalities.
 Non-hazardous waste comes in solid, liquid, or semi-solid states.
 It includes commercial products or by-products of the manufacturing process.
 This is a type of waste usually found in roll-off containers because it is generally safe.

-Choosing the Right Containers
+2. How to Choose the Right Containers

 When choosing the proper container to store the waste that your business produces, there are a few factors that need to be considered to ensure proper safety practices.